MIMOCA (Marugame Genichiro-Inokuma Museum of Contemporary Art) (丸亀市猪熊弦一郎現代美術館)

 - Monday, The end of the year (12/25-31), closed due to other exhibition changes

-- [Permanent Exhibition Admission fee] General 300yen, under 200yen, High School Students or under 18 years old, Over 65 resident in Marugame city, person with various disability certificate (one caregiver accompanying the person) Is Free
+* High School Students or younger or under 18 years old/Over 65 people living in Marugame city/Persons with various disability certificates (1 caregiver with the person) ) Is Free

 - Parking Lot

-- Available (JR Marugame Station basement parking lot)
+- Available (JR Marugame Station Underground Parking Lot)

-* Please show your parking ticket at the reception 1F.
+* Please present your parking ticket on the 1st floor of the reception.

 - Credit Card